-So, should you play tug of war with your puppy?
-Absolutely!
-Learning how to play with a puppy is far more important than what you’re playing together and you’ll find everything you need to know below to help make tug of war a fun bonding experience for you and your furbaby.
+When it comes to learning how to play with a puppy, the way the two of you are engaging together is far more important than what you’re playing.
+To help you get the most out of this energizing game, you’ll find everything you need to know below to help make tug of war a fun bonding experience for you and your furbaby.

 - Best rope dog toys: Great for fetching, chewing and tug of war

 - Best puppy food: Wet and dry options for your young pup